OfficeDev/Office-Add-in-samples/Samples/outlook-set-signature/README.md

 - Microsoft 365

-    > **Note**: If you don't have a Microsoft 365 subscription, you can get one for development purposes by signing up for the [Microsoft 365 developer program](https://developer.microsoft.com/office/dev-program).
+    > **Note**: If you don't have a Microsoft 365 subscription, you might qualify for a Microsoft 365 E5 developer subscription for development purposes through the [Microsoft 365 Developer Program](https://aka.ms/m365devprogram); for details, see the [FAQ](https://learn.microsoft.com/office/developer-program/microsoft-365-developer-program-faq#who-qualifies-for-a-microsoft-365-e5-developer-subscription-).
+Alternatively, you can [sign up for a 1-month free trial](https://www.microsoft.com/microsoft-365/try) or [purchase a Microsoft 365 plan](https://www.microsoft.com/microsoft-365/business/compare-all-microsoft-365-business-products-g).

 - A recent version of [npm](https://www.npmjs.com/get-npm) and [Node.js](https://nodejs.org/en/) installed on your computer.
 These are required if you want to run the web server on localhost.
 To check if you have already installed these tools, run the commands `node -v` and `npm -v` in your terminal.
 - (Optional) [Teams Toolkit extension for VS Code](https://learn.microsoft.com/microsoftteams/platform/toolkit/install-teams-toolkit) if you want to deploy the sample to Microsoft Azure with the [unified Microsoft 365 manifest](https://learn.microsoft.com/office/dev/add-ins/develop/json-manifest-overview).